ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * **Level 4:** All MUST requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**
 * **Level 5:** All MUST and SHOULD requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**
 * **Level 6:** All MUST, SHOULD and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by the test report defined in this document that proves the implementation's conformance with each requirement based on test-fixtures with test-fixture inputs as defined in this document. **This conformance level cannot yet be achieved since there is not yet a defined set of standardized test-fixtures and test-inputs**

+Note that BPI Integration requirements in [Section 5.4](#54-Bi-and-Multi-directional-and-Mono-directional-BPI-Interoperability-Services) and [Section 5.5](#55-Standardized-Set-of-BPI-Interoperability-APIs) are not mandatory for meeting conformance until there are at least two implementations conformant to this standards' requirements at least at Level 1.

 -------